adamped/xamarin.flutter/TRANSPILER_README.md

 ### Running the Dart Analyzer

-1) The Flutter SDK isn't included in this project.
-Download the latest directly from [Flutter GitHub Repo](https://github.com/flutter/flutter/tree/master/packages/flutter/lib) and place this file directly in `flutter/lib` in this solution.
+1. The Flutter SDK isn't included in this project.
+Install it and make sure that its `bin` directory is in PATH.
+2. Run `download-flutter.ps1` script in flutter sub directory (make sure that PATH from previous step is applied, or if it wasn't, run `flutter packages get` manually).

-2) Install [Dart SDK](https://www.dartlang.org/tools/sdk#install) on your computer.
+3. Install [Dart SDK](https://www.dartlang.org/tools/sdk#install) on your computer.

-3) Open `analyzer.dart` and change `D:\\Dart\\dart-sdk` to the location of your Dart SDK.
+4. Make sure there is a DART_SDK environment  variable pointing to `dart_sdk` directory.
+Optionally add its bin directory to PATH (if not already).

-4) In a terminal window or command prompt, run `dart analyzer`.
+5. In a terminal window or command prompt, run `dart analyzer`.

 This will run through the Flutter SDK and create an equivalent *.cs files.